hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 ## Transactions

-Purchase Orders are managed by submitting transactions to Hyperledger Grid, which will process them with the Grid Purchase Order smart contract.
+Purchase Orders are managed by submitting transactions to Hyperledger Grid, which will process them via the Grid Purchase Order smart contract.
 The following transactions are supported:

 - Create_PO.
-Create a purchase order record and store it in state.
+Create a purchase order record and store it in ledger state.
 - Update_PO.
-Update the properties of a purchase order already in state.
+Update the properties of a purchase order already in ledger state.
 - Create_Version.
-Create a version of a purchase order and store it in state.
+Create a version of a purchase order and store it in ledger state.
 - Update_Version.
-Update the properties of a purchase order version already in state.
+Update the properties of a purchase order version already in ledger state.

 ## Examples